StudentTraineeCenter/edu-agent/docs/PRIVACY_POLICY.md

 **What we collect:**

-- Basic account info (OID, email, name) from your Microsoft account
+- Basic account info (user ID, email, name) from your Supabase account
 - Content you create (projects, documents, chats, quizzes, flashcards)
 - Study progress and usage statistics